Reliance Mutual Fund - Introduction

 Q1) Which Reliance Mutual fund scheme should I invest into?

-Reliance Mutual Funds is one of the top-performing AMCs in India.
+Ans: Reliance Mutual Funds is one of the top-performing AMCs in India.
 The company is one the fastest growing AMCs and has a presence in 160 plus cities across the country.
-Below enlisted are some of the top performing mutual fund schemes:
+Below enlisted are some of the top-performing mutual fund schemes:

 These schemes are shortlisted based on their NAVs (Net Asset Values) and their individual annualized returns.
 However, it’s always better to consult a mutual fund advisor before making any investment.
 Take your time to learn and educate yourself about mutual funds.
 Always try to invest in mutual fund schemes that are in sync with your investment horizon, financial goals and your risk profile.

-Q2) How do I buy Reliance Mutual Fund plan online?
+Q2) How do I buy Reliance Mutual Fund schemes online?

-You can download Reliance Mutual Fund mobile app to carry out your online transaction which is simple, safe and easy to use.
-Use the ‘Simply Save' option to invest in a single step at anytime & anywhere.
+- Mobile App: You can download Reliance Mutual Fund mobile app to carry out your online transaction which is simple, safe and easy to use.
+Use the ‘Simply Save' option to invest in a single step at any time & anywhere.

-Q3) What are the tax benefits of mutual funds?
+Q3) What are the tax benefits of Reliance mutual fund schemes?

-ELSS (Equity-Linked Savings Schemes) work as an ideal tax saving instrument as it provides you with an easy option to avail tax benefits.
+Ans: ELSS (Equity-Linked Savings Schemes) work as an ideal tax-saving instrument as it provides you with an easy option to avail tax benefits.
 It also gives you an opportunity to harness the potential benefits of investing in the equity market.

-ELSS funds offer the shortest lock-in period of 3 years as compared to the traditional investment products like NSC, PPF that are available u/s 80C of the Income tax Act.
+- Lower lock-in period: ELSS funds offer the shortest lock-in period of 3 years as compared to the traditional investment products like NSC, PPF that are available u/s 80C of the Income-tax Act.

 Q4) Why should I invest in Reliance mutual fund scheme?

-Big brands like Reliance Nippon Life Asset Management Limited and international experts such as Nippon Life Insurance are the stakeholders for Reliance Mutual Fund (RMF.
+- Lineage: Big brands like Reliance Nippon Life Asset Management Limited and international experts such as Nippon Life Insurance are the stakeholders of Reliance Mutual Fund.

 Q5) Do all mutual funds have tax benefits?